vincekurtz/vincekurtz.github.io/_projects/locomotion.md

 ---
 layout: page
-title: project 6
+title: Legged Locomotion
-description: a project with no image
+description: How can we get robots to move through the world?
-img:
+img: assets/img/1.jpg
-importance: 4
+importance: 3
 category: fun
 ---